PostHog/posthog.com/contents/tutorials/phased-rollout.md

 tags: ['feature flags', 'cohorts']
 ---

-Phased rollouts, also known as phased releases, are a way to roll out new features safely.
-They are a way to [test a feature works in production](/blog/testing-in-production) with a small group before incrementally moving to progressively bigger (and more important) groups.
+Phased rollouts, also known as phased releases, are a way to roll out new features safely by [testing a feature works in production](/blog/testing-in-production) with a small group before incrementally moving to progressively bigger (and more important) groups.

 This tutorial shows how to set up a phased rollout using feature flags and cohorts in PostHog.